Howard T. Odum: A new integrative approach in ecology

 In his 1950 Ph.D. thesis, Odum gave a novel definition of ecology as the study of large entities (ecosystems) at the "natural level of integration".
 In the traditional role of an ecologist, one of Odum's doctoral aims was to recognize and classify large cyclic entities (ecosystems).
 However, another one of his aims was to make predictive generalizations about ecosystems, such as the whole world for example.
 For Odum, as a large entity, the world constituted a revolving cycle with high stability.
-It was the presence of stability, which Odum believed enabled him to talk about the teleology of such systems.
+It was the presence of stability, which Odum believed enabled him to talk about the teleology (i.e., intrinsic end purpose) of such systems.
 While he was writing his thesis, Odum felt that the principle of natural selection was more than empirical, because it had a teleological, "stability over time" component.
 As an ecologist interested in the behavior and function of large entities over time, Odum sought to give a more general statement of natural selection so that it was equally applicable to large entities as it was to small entities traditionally studied in biology.

 Odum also wanted to extend the scope and generality of natural selection to include large entities such as the world.
 This extension relied on the definition of an entity as a combination of properties that have some stability with time.
 Odum's approach was motivated by Lotka's idea's on the energetics of evolution.